 Traditional koa wood is used for very few ukuleles, though it gives a bright sound.
 The stock of this wood are depleting.
 An alternative with a similar high-end sound is acacia.

 For a balanced tone and a fairly affordable design, mahogany, spruce, and cedar will all give good projection.
-Spruce is known for a crisp and resonant sound, while mahogany is a bit richer and deeper.
+Spruce is known for its crisp and resonant sound, while mahogany is a bit richer and deeper.

 Lower quality ukuleles and beginner models tend to use laminate wood.
 This means a number of layers glued together.
 A high-end model will use solid wood, which has a fuller tone and far better resonance.
 It’s much more expensive.